Kristina01111000/Drws_site/README.md

 - On bottom of monthly topics page link to old monthly topics
 - Rethink the how and why of eating healthy name, change it maybe
 - Change the book picture to the whole book
-- Try to change it to white
+- Try to change the button to white from green
 - Take out the private , messing up the spacing, remove the title of the book,
 - Remove the dashes from ebook
 - Write a sentence for each of the tips, go over it next week